vandana-26/PromiseAPIs/README.md

 If the iterable contains one or more non-promise value and/or an already settled promise, then Promise.race() will resolve to the first of these values found in the iterable.This also takes iterables as input.
     - Success Case: It returns the value of the first settled Promise, if its rejected or success.
     - Failure Case: If a Promise fails, `Promise.race()` returns the error from the first settled Promise.
 It doesn't wait for other Promises to finish.
+4. **Promise.any()**: Promise.any() takes an iterable of elements (usually Promises).
+It returns a single promise that resolves as soon as any of the elements in the iterable fulfills, with the value of the fulfilled promise.
+If no promises in the iterable fulfill (if all of the given elements are rejected), then the returned promise is rejected with an AggregateError, a new subclass of Error that groups together individual errors.

-4. **Promise.any()**: This again takes an array of Promises as input.
+If an empty iterable is passed, then the promise returned by this method is rejected synchronously.
+The rejected reason is an AggregateError object whose errors property is an empty array.
+This again takes an array of Promises as input.
 It waits for the first fulfilled Promise.
     - Success Case: It returns the value of the first fulfilled Promise.
     - Failure Case: If all Promises get rejected, the result will be an AggregateError.
 This error will be an array of all the errors.